jcavera/subjective_time/data/README.md

 | the <y day of the year               | the two hundred thirtieth day of the year
 | call me <?maybe\|later\|now          | call me maybe

-# File formats for the r_macr.txt file
+# File format for the r_macr.txt file

 The macro resource file consists of line that are referenced from the r_year files.
 Each line is fixed length at 136 characters (134 + cr + nl, the same as the previously mentioned resource files) and the software-read content